 Yet it was during those post-mortems that Papadopoulos discovered what he was looking for.
 He found that in healthy patients, a brain hormone called DHEA (dehydroepiandrosterone) could be produced in the blood through the chemical process of oxidization.
 Yet in the blood of Alzheimer's sufferers, oxidization produced no DHEA above levels already present in the body.
 In his trial group — 86 patients — the DHEA test correctly predicted Alzheimer's every single time.

 Papadopoulos points out that while numerous therapies targeting the underlying development of Alzheimer's disease are in clinical trials, the implementation of these therapies is dependent on a reliable diagnosis.
 He's hoping that if his results can be repeated in larger trials, the test will be available to the public in the next couple of years.
+It's exciting to imagine how these kinds of Canadian medical breakthroughs might improve millions of lives.

 11. Fighting Physical Impairment